 During the inspection, the team will also consider if there is any effective practice in the college that is worthy of sharing with other colleges.
-Where this is the case, the reporting inspector will include a cameo of this practice as part of the inspection report.
+Where this is the case, the reporting inspector will include a spotlight on this practice as part of the inspection report.

 All the evaluations reported during an inspection are provisional and subject to moderation and validation by HMCI.
 They are confidential to the college's staff and governors.
 They should not be communicated beyond this group, including via social media, until we publish the report on our website.

-Complaints about the conduct of the inspection
+Complaints about the inspection process

-If there are any issues about the conduct of the inspection overall or the conduct of individual inspectors, then the college, through the nominee, should raise these directly, and as soon as possible, with the reporting inspector.
-The college should not wait until after the inspection but should raise any issues during the on-site inspection.
-Issues often arise due to misunderstandings, and these can usually be resolved quickly and satisfactorily in college close to the time when they occurred.
+If there are any issues about the inspection process or the conduct of individual inspectors, then the college, through the nominee, should raise these directly, and as soon as possible, with the reporting inspector.
+The college should not wait until after the inspection but should raise any issues while the team is on site.
+Issues occasionally arise due to misunderstandings, and these can usually be resolved quickly and satisfactorily in college close to the time when they occurred.